Eduvos: History

-In November 2020, Pearson announced the disposal of its interests in the Pearson Institute of Higher Education (PIHE) in South Africa to a consortium of Stellenbosch Graduate Institute (SGI) and EXEO Capital, now known as the NetEd group.
-This transition culminated in the rebranding of the institution to its current name, Eduvos.
+In November 2020, Pearson announced the disposal of its interests in PIHE, and in 2021, the institution was sold to a consortium led by Stellenbosch Graduate Institute (SGI) and EXEO Capital.
+The new company registered as the NetEd Group.
+After the sale, PIHE rebranded as Eduvos.

-In 2023, Eduvos welcomed a record number of 9 800 first-year students.
+In 2023, Eduvos welcomed a record number of 9,800 new first-year students.